Jessica Poole

 This small accident led Poole to discover her next big career move as she started spending more time at the gym.
 Slowly, she warmed up to the idea of leaving bodybuilding behind for good and becoming a professional mixed martial artist.

 “It started in bodybuilding,” Poole told MyMMANews.
 “I was doing bodybuilding competitions, and I was starting to make a name for myself in the bigger divisions of bodybuilding.
-I was actually training for a show and I got bored with the workout, you know, with the long cardio and I started hitting mitts at JacksonWink.
+I was actually training for a show, and I got bored with the workout, you know, with the long cardio and I started hitting mitts at JacksonWink.
 I started to hit mitts and some of the coaches and the fighters were like, ‘Imagine if you took this seriously!’ and I fell in love with it.
 Had I known it was more than hitting mitts at the time, it would have been a different story.
 But yeah, I fell in love from hitting mitts.”

 Over the next few months, Poole poured herself into learning everything there was to know about the sport.
-The transition from bodybuilding to mixed martial arts was a difficult one, and there were several obstacles Poole faced as she began her journey, but she tackled all of them head-on.
+The transition from bodybuilding to mixed martial arts was a difficult one, and there were several obstacles Jessica Poole faced as she began her journey, but she tackled all of them head-on.

 The first obstacle was familiarizing herself with the sport in its entirety.
 Before she became involved, Poole had no idea what MMA was and was not interested in knowing.
 That all changed once she was exposed to the coaches and fighters she was now surrounded by.